gosqasorg/asset-provenance-tracking/README.md

 batch-shell.sh 300
 ```

+## Contributing
+Pull requests, corrections, translations & fixes are welcome.
+Any contributions must be submitted under the same license that the original piece of work.
+Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.

+Watch this video on how to contribute to open source for a complete overview -> [https://www.youtube.com/watch?v=UWA4wyacY2A](https://www.youtube.com/watch?v=UWA4wyacY2A)

 ## A Note on Our Trademarks

 Although all of our code is open-source, you may not use our trademarks without written permission.